PluginDx/docs/integrations/magento-2.md

 ## Diagnostic Reports

-You can customize diagnostic reports in PluginDx however you like to fit your requirements.
+You can customize diagnostic reports in PluginDx however you'd like.
 When creating a new Magento 2 integration, you'll have access to all of Magento 2's core configuration settings and server information provided by `phpinfo()`.
 If you have settings unique to your extension, you can add them using the JSON editor inside PluginDx.

 ## Config